 - Under Bulletin B-2012-9-11, for placements effective 1/1/2013, the producing broker, representing the insured in a given transaction, is no longer required to list on the 1609-PR form the minimum of three licensed carriers who have declined the risk as defined.
 The laws have not changed, but the affidavit form has been revised.
 The compliance requirements as stated in Section 1609 of the Pennsylvania Surplus Lines Law as amended July 1, 2011 and Section 124.5 of the Regulations that support the Law continue to require evidence of declinations documented in the producing broker’s file in the event of future request.

 - Pennsylvania changed the filing requirement which must be made within 45-calendar days after the placement of an insurance coverage that appears on the state’s most recent Export List.
 The change replaces the old requirement that the surplus lines licensee needed to file with the PA DOI a copy of the declaration page of the policy, cover note, binder or other evidence of insurance delivered by the surplus lines licensee with the word “EXPORT” stamped in red letters in the upper right hand corner.
 It is now only required to file a written declaration reporting the transaction on a form prescribed by the PA DOI (Form 1604-E).

 - In 2014 Pennsylvania updated 31 PA.
 Code Ch.
 124, implementing changes that will reduce required documentation for foreign insurers to demonstrate eligibility.
 The Pennsylvania DOI will rely more on information available through the NAIC ISITE system.
 In addition to their Certificate of Authority, foreign insurers only need to submit their jurat page to the Pennsylvania DOI.
-The updated code also clarifies how a producer should document its diligent search effort in the placement of a policy, and stipulates that the diligent search form may be signed electronically.
+The updated code also clarifies how a producer should document its diligent search effort in the placement of a policy.